-Note that there is no real beach, just a rock, and no shade.
+Note that there is no real beach at Kleftiko – there is just a rock, and no shade.
 A couple of hours there was enough for us, and other people spent even less time.
 I wouldn’t call Kleftiko an ideal spot to relax – but it’s great to visit for the experience.

 Last tip – Kleftiko will not be enjoyable on a day with strong south winds.
 In this case, go to Sarakiniko and the other north beaches instead.

 I’ve been to Kleftiko both on a boat tour and hiking, and I enjoyed visiting both times.
 Here are my impressions.

 All in all, a boat tour to Kleftiko Bay is more relaxed.
 All you need to do is swim, snorkel, and work on your tan while on the boat.
 In addition, on most tours, you will get to try some delicious Greek food, and there is often music involved.